bufferings/kori/docs/en/guide/openapi.md

 # OpenAPI Integration

 Generate interactive API documentation automatically from your schemas.
 Kori's extensible OpenAPI system keeps your documentation perfectly synchronized with your validation schemas.
-While Kori's architecture is designed to support different schema libraries, we officially provide first-class Zod integration out of the box.
+While Kori's architecture is designed to support different schema libraries, we officially provide first-class Zod integration out of the box (Standard Schema is not currently supported for OpenAPI generation).

+This guide uses Zod for examples.

 ## Setup